ychung-mot/Enterprise-Connector/integrations/README.md

 ## Logging

-Loging is provided via Log4J and a socket connection to Logstash on port 8002.
-This will result in logging to kamel* indexes in ElasticSearch
+Loging is provided via Logback with MDC enabled and a socket connection to Logstash on port 8002.
+This will result in logging to camel* indexes in Elasticsearch.

 ## Jackson 2.x and JSON Objects